 Citymapper is the best free Apple Watch app for maps.
 As creatives, we all have plenty of meetings with clients, and it’s essential to avoid arriving late.
 That’s why Citymapper’s Watch app is so good, as it's brilliantly designed to ensure you make it to your destination.

 The focus is on giving you information exactly when you need it: how many stops until you need to leave the bus, or how far to walk to your destination, for example.
 You’ll get buzzes on your wrist telling you when to leave and which train to catch, plus complications on the Apple Watch face.
-Right now, it works in 106 cities, all totally for free.
+Note, though, that it primarily focuses on major cities, and not all are covered.

 Fantastical is already one of the best calendar and reminder apps on Mac and iPhone, so it’s no surprise that it's also our best Apple Watch app for organisation and productivity.
 It’s everything you need to keep your day organised when you’re on the go, combining powerful features with an easy-to-use interface.